 Otters are mentioned in this book, which is most probably something only I find great.
 They’re one of my favourite animals and I studied them for quite some time.
 Also my uncle’s first name and my mother’s maiden name were mentioned in the book!

 One of the characters said that lesbians are unnatural.
-Obviously, I know that there are homophobic people in the real world, thus describing such a character in the book is not the problem.
-Nevertheless, Edit: I feel like the character should have been called out for their comment.
-It would also have been great if the story had included a character that was openly LGBTQIA+ to balance out this comment.
+Obviously, I know that there are homoantagonistic people in the real world, thus describing such a character in the book is not the problem.
+Edit: Nevertheless, I feel like the character should have been called out for their comment.
+It would also have been great if the story had included a character that was openly queer to balance out this comment.